breaman/AIModelPlayground/README.md

   - navigate to the directory and type `dotnet new breaman.blazor`
   - launched with `codex`
   - verify model is set to Gpt 5.5
   - pasted the above prompt into the command line
   - once the plan was created, ran `/clear` to clear out the session
   - typed `execute all phases of the plan in the @plan.md file`
+- 12-glm-52
+  - create a UserGroupSiteGlm52 directory
+  - navigate to the directory and type `dotnet new breaman.blazor`
+  - launched with `ollama launch claude --model glm-5.2:cloud`
+  - hit `shift-tab` to put it into `accept edits on` mode
+  - pasted the above prompt into the command line
+  - once the plan was created, ran `/clear` to clear out the session
+  - typed `execute all phases of the plan in the @plan.md file`